-- 1. Axis Bank, UCO Bank (lead bank), Allahabad Bank and Union Bank of India and Bank of India have assigned their debts along with all its rights, title and interest in the financing documents, all agreements, deeds and documents related thereto and all primary and collateral and underlying security interests and/or pledges created to secure and/or gurantees issued in respect of the repayment of the loans for valuable consideration to Edelweiss Asset Reconstruction Company Limited.
-For repayment of said debts, company entered into a restructuring agreement with Edelweiss Asset Reconstruction Company Limited.As per terms of settlement, if all the terms & condition are fully complied by the company, it resulted in a debt write off by ₹ 99,700.34 lacs. - 2.
-United Bank of India and State Bank of India are also assigned their entire exposure along with all its rights, title and interest in the financing documents, all agreements, deeds and documents related thereto and all primary and collateral and underlying security interests and /or pledges created to secure and /or gurantees issued in respect of the repayment of the loans for valuable consideration to the Omkara Assets Reconstruction Private Limited(Omkara ARC).
-On account of non-finalization of repayment and restructuring terms, ₹ 14,931.60 lacs paid to the said ARC up to the balance sheet dates, has been reduced from the loan balance of the respective bank. - 3.
-During the period under review, Oriental Bank of Commerce has approved One Time settlement offer to the company against their entire dues.
-Company has initiated payments as per the terms and currently under process.
-On fulfilment of the terms & condition, it will result in a debt reduction by ₹ 15,238.39 lacs. - 4.
-During the period under review, West Bengal Infrastructure Development Finance Corporation Ltd, IDBI Bank, Indian Overseas Bank and Vijaya Bank (Bank of Baroda) have assigned their debt to Omkara Assets Reconstruction Privarte Limited (Omakara ARC).
-However, on account of non-finalization of repayment & restructuring terms ₹ 1,225.00 lacs paid to the said ARC up to the balance sheet dates, has been reduced from the loan balance of the respective bank. - 5.
-The balances of Canara Bank, Corporation Bank, Punjab National Bank, The Federal Bank Limited, are not reconciled with the borrowers, as these borrowers have treated the loan accounts as non-performing assets account.
+- 1. Axis Bank,UCO Bank(lead bank), Allahabad Bank and Union Bank of India have assigned their debts along with all its rights, title and interest in the financing documents, all agreements, deeds and documents related thereto and all primary and collateral and underlying security interests and/or pledges created to secure and/or gurantees issued in respect of the repayment of the loans to Edelweiss Asset Reconstruction Company Limited.
+For repayment of said debts, company entered into a restructuring agreement with Edelweiss Asset Reconstruction Company Limited and agreed for the repayment of loan by September 2025.
+As per terms of settlement, if all the terms & condition are fully complied by the company, it will result in a debt write off by '82,126.00 lacs.
+However, the amount of repayment of loan to Edelweiss Asset Reconstruction Company Limited, upto the Balance Sheet date of '11,797.00 lacs has been adjusted against the total outstanding loan liability. - Further, the Company had allotted 14,071,500 equity shares of '10 each as a price of '25.55 (inclusive of share premium amount of '15.55 per equity share) to Edelweiss Asset Reconstruction Company Limited during the financial year 2019-20. - 2.
+Bank of India have assigned their debts along with all its rights, title and interest in the financing documents, all agreements, deeds and documents related thereto and all primary and collateral and underlying security interests and/or pledges created to secure and/or gurantees issued in respect of the repayment of the loans for valuable consideration to Edelweiss Asset Reconstruction Company Limited.
+As per terms of settlement, if all the terms & condition are fully complied by the company, it will result in a debt write off by '8,289.00 lacs. - 3.
+United Bank of India, State Bank of India, West Bengal Infrastructure Development Finance Cotrpoartion Ltd, IDBI Bank, Indian Overseas Bank and Vijaya Bank (Bank of Baroda) are also assigned their entire exposure along with all its rights, title and interest in the financing documents, all agreements, deeds and documents related thereto and all primary and collateral and underlying security interests and /or pledges created to secure and /or gurantees issued in respect of the repayment of the loans for valuable consideration to the Omkara Assets Reconstruction Private Limited (Omkara ARC).
+On account of non-finalization of repayment and restructuring terms, '21,717.00 lacs paid to the said ARC up to the balance sheet dates, has been reduced from the loan balance of the respective bank. - 4.
+Oriental Bank of Commerce has approved a One Time settlement offer to the company against their entire dues.
+During the period under review, Company continued lump sum payments on account and currently applied for further restructuring due to pandemic situation which is under process.
+On fulfilment of the terms & condition, it will result in a debt reduction by '15,238.39 lacs. - 5.
+During the period under review, J. M. Financial Assets Reconstruction Company Limited have assigned their debts along with all its rights, title and interest in the financing documents, all agreements, deeds and documents related thereto and all primary and collateral and underlying security interest and / or pledges created to secure and / or gurantees issued in respect of the repayment of the loans for valueable consideration to Atirath Commercial Private Limited.
+A repayment, restructuring or settlement term of said debt is still pending.

-Notes to Consolidated financial statements for the year ended March 31, 2020 (Contd.)
+Notes to Consolidated financial statements for the year ended March 31, 2021 (Contd.)